aledjones/db-rest-php/README.md

 If an attribute is empty, the attribute does not apply to the requested station.

 ---
 I'm am always open for suggestions.
-If you find errors or know how to tune a thing or two, please feel free to open an issue on GitHub.
+If you find errors or know how to tune a thing or two, feel free to open an issue on GitHub.
 This is a pre-release/dev-release.

 This library will grow over time in functionality.
 Make sure you check back for updates every now and then.